Polynomial Identity Testing via Evaluation of Rational Functions: Overview

 \paragraph{Alternating algebra representation.} The inspiration for several of our results stems from expressing the polynomials $\VanGenkl$ using concepts from alternating algebra (also known as exterior algebra or Grassmann algebra).
-In fact, the relationship between \cref{thm.ideal.generators,thm.ideal.membership} is based on the relationship \(\bdry^2=0\) from alternating algebra.
+In fact, the membership test for the ideal generated by the instantiations of $\VanGenkl$ in \expref{Theorem}{thm.ideal.membership} is based on the relationship \(\bdry^2=0\) from alternating algebra.
 Our original statement and proof of the theorem made use of that framework, but we managed to eliminate the alternating algebra afterwards.
-Still, as we find the perspective insightful and potentially helpful for future developments, we describe the connection briefly here and in more detail in \cref{s.simplicial-repr}.
-We explain the intuition behind \cref{thm.ideal.membership} for the simple case where the degree of the polynomial $p$ equals $l+1$.
+Still, as we find the perspective insightful and potentially helpful for future developments, we describe the connection briefly here and in more detail in \expref{Section}{s.simplicial-repr}.
+We explain the intuition for the simple case where the degree of the polynomial $p$ equals $l+1$.
 In that setting, belonging to the ideal generated by the polynomials $\VanGenkl$ is equivalent to being in their linear span.

-The alternating algebra $A$ of a vector space $V$ over a field $\FF$ consists of the closure of $V$ under an additional binary operation, referred to as ``wedge'' and denoted $\wedge$, which is bilinear, associative, and satisfies
+The alternating algebra $\Simplices$ of a vector space $\SpanVertices$ over a field $\FF$ consists of the closure of $\SpanVertices$ under an additional binary operation, referred to as ``wedge'' and denoted $\wedge$, which is bilinear, associative, and satisfies

-for every $v \in V$.
+for every $u \in \SpanVertices$.
 This determines a well-defined algebra.
-When the characteristic of $\FF$ is not 2, this can equivalently be understood as
+When the characteristic of $\FF$ is not 2, \eqref{eq.lindepzero} can equivalently be understood as anti-commutativity: